Jani-siv/Connected/README.md

 Most projects that I have done,
 I haven't seen class dependency as problematic.
 Now I've come more familiar with the subject, and now I want to correct this way of thinking.
+I want
-I want to study architecture point of view how design and implement classes with minimal number of dependencies.
+to study more deeply object-oriented software development how design and implement classes with minimal number of dependencies.
 Dependencies are not always bad and with object-oriented programming, we need to create dependencies to interact with other objects.
+Still, when creating class, we need to keep in mind all dependency's and avoid unnecessary dependencies between classes.

 # Project diary
 ## Planning
+### 29.1.2029
 The current plan is to get an overall overview scope of the project.
 Because this project is related to my thesis work and I have only limited time, I need to specify scope for this project.
-## Under development
-* Readme file
+#### Updates
+* Fill readme.md file with ideas and what project is about
-* Project scope
+* Determine project scope
-## Done

-# Sources for the project
+# Dependencies types
 ## Circular dependencies
 [Circular dependencies](https://en.wikipedia.org/wiki/Circular_dependency) are that object A depends on object B and another way around.
 This is the same kind problem as a chicken egg dilemma.